openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    **Figure 27:** Address of desired PTE at next level of Page Table

 9. The state then transitions to the "WAIT_GRANT" state, indicating that the PTW is awaiting the grant signal to proceed with requesting the next level page table entry.
+If Hypervisor Extension is used and the page has already been accessed, is dirty or is accessible only in user mode, the state goes to PROPAGATE_ERROR.
-10. If the current level is already the second level (LVL2), an error is flagged, and the state transitions to the "PROPAGATE_ERROR" state, signifying an unexpected situation where the PTW is already at the last level page table.
+10. If the current level is already the last level, an error is flagged, and the state transitions to the "PROPAGATE_ERROR" state, signifying an unexpected situation where the PTW is already at the last level page table.
 11. If the translation access is found to be restricted by the Physical Memory Protection (PMP) settings (allow_access is false), the state updates the shared TLB update signal to indicate that the TLB entry should not be updated.
 Additionally, the saved address for the page table walk is restored to its previous value, and the state transitions to the "PROPAGATE_ACCESS_ERROR" state.
 12. Lastly, if the data request for the page table entry was granted, the state indicates to the cache subsystem that the tag associated with the data is now valid.